obiba/opal-doc/rserver-admin/installation.rst

 RPM Package Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Opal is available as a RPM package from OBiBa RPM repository.
+Opal R Server is available as a RPM package from OBiBa RPM repository.
 To proceed installation, do as follows:

 * `Install RPM package <http://www.obiba.org/pages/rpm/>`_.
 Follow the instructions in the RPM repository main page for installing Opal.
 * Manage Opal Service: after package installation, Opal is running: see how to manage the Service.